 Molecular mechanisms in ageing

-Ageing is an elementary part of life, and yet many of the physiological processes associated with it are still not understood.
-Ageing research, successfully established as a key area at Ulm University’s Faculty of Medicine, should remedy this situation.
-Research focuses not only on the molecular mechanisms in degenerative aging processes, but also on the emergence of ‘age-related’ diseases, which occur more frequently in old age.
-In the long term, the objective is to develop preventive and therapeutic strategies which will enable people to achieve ‘healthy ageing’.
-In addition to exploring primary ageing processes that occur in the organism – without external stimulus – scientists are also investigating secondary ageing processes caused by the effects of environmental factors.
+Ageing is an elementary part of life, and yet many of the physiological processes associated with it are still poorly understood.
+Ageing research, successfully established as a key area at Ulm University’s Faculty of Medicine, strives to remedy this situation.
+Investigations focus both on the molecular mechanisms in degenerative ageing processes as well as on the emergence of ‘age-related’ diseases, which are more prevalent in the older population.
+In the long term, the objective is to develop preventive and therapeutic strategies which will enable people to achieve a state of ‘healthy ageing’.
+In addition to exploring primary ageing processes that occur in the organism – without external stimulus – scientists are also exploring secondary ageing processes caused by the effects of environmental factors.

-- How do connective tissue cells protect themselves from oxidative stress?
+How do connective tissue cells protect themselves from oxidative stresss?

-- Which signalling pathways promote ageing processes, and which inhibit them?
+Which signalling pathways promote ageing proceses, and which inhibit them?

-- How do repair enzymes protect DNA from damage resulting from ageing?
+How do repair enzymes protect DNA from ageing-related damage?

-Put simply, ageing involves a complex interplay between regeneration and degeneration.
+Simply put, ageing involves a complex interplay between regeneration and degeneration.
 For this reason, stem cells play a key role in ageing.
 Thanks to their regenerative potential, stem cells can partially compensate for or, ideally, repair injured tissue and organs.
-But the older stem cells are, the weaker their “healing” powers become.
-Scientists at Ulm are now studying how to retain the repair potential of stem cells by rejuvenating them.
-Apoptosis research follows a completely different approach.
-In this strain of research, scientists are exploring the determinants and consequences of “programmed” cell death.
-After all, this cellular “suicide programme” protects regeneration processes against uncontrolled growth effects, helping to prevent the development of tumours, for example.
+But the older stem cells are, the weaker their 'healing' powers become.
+Scientists in Ulm want to retain the repair potential of stem cells by rejuvenating them.
+The reversibility of the ageing process of haematopoietic bone marrow stem cells has already been proven by the researchers around Professor Hartmut Geiger, Director of Ulm's Institute of Molecular Medicine.

 Systems biology approaches in ageing research

 Both the regeneration and degeneration of cells, tissues and organs are controlled by genetically determined molecular mechanisms.
-A whole array of longevity genes have already been identified; at the same time, scientists are also aware of numerous factors that accelerate ageing processes or that trigger age-related diseases such as cancer.
-This knowledge also comes into play in ageing research at Ulm.
-Not least using systems biology approaches, which combine knowledge generated from the lab with mathematical concepts, enabling computer-based processing.
+A whole array of longevity genes have already been identified.
+At the same time, scientists are also aware of numerous factors that accelerate ageing processes or that trigger age-related diseases such as cancer.
+This knowledge also comes into play in ageing research in Ulm; not least using systems biology approaches, which combine knowledge generated from the lab with mathematical concepts, enabling computer-based processing.

-Typical age-related diseases are cardiovascular diseases; musculoskeletal disorders such as osteoporosis and arthrosis; and lipid and glucose metabolism disorders (obesity and type II diabetes mellitus).
-Added to these are neurodegenerative diseases such as Alzheimer’s and, of course, cancer.
+Typical age-related diseases are the classic neurodegenerative illnesses such as Alzheimer’s and Parkinson's disease, but also cardiovascular diseases as well as musculoskeletal disorders such as osteoporosis and arthrosis.
+Added to these are lipid and glucose metabolism disorders (obesity and type II diabetes mellitus) and cancer.

-At Ulm University, medical experts join forces with natural scientists to conduct research in numerous interdisciplinary projects on the causes of a variety of age-related diseases.
-The objective is to transfer basic knowledge to clinical practice.
-In addition, other scientists are exploring the progressive loss of body functions per se.
-This entails, for example, age-related alterations of the immune system or connective tissue, which are associated with wound healing disorders.
+At Ulm University, physicians and natural scientists research together in numerous interdisciplinary projects on the causes of these diverse "old-age diseases".
+Their goal is to transfer basic scientific findings into clinical application.
+Other groups also investigate the progressive loss of body functions itself.
+One of their main interests are age-related changes in the immune system or the connective tissue, which are accompanied by impaired wound healing.